kubernetes-sigs/descheduler/README.md

 When the descheduler decides to evict pods from a node, it employs the following general mechanism:

-* [Critical pods](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) (with priorityClassName set to system-cluster-critical or system-node-critical) are never evicted.
+* [Critical pods](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) (with priorityClassName set to system-cluster-critical or system-node-critical) are never evicted (unless `evictSystemCriticalPods: true` is set).
 * Pods (static or mirrored pods or stand alone pods) not part of an RC, RS, Deployment or Job are never evicted because these pods won't be recreated.
 * Pods associated with DaemonSets are never evicted.
-* Pods with local storage are never evicted (unless `evictLocalStoragePods: true` is set)
+* Pods with local storage are never evicted (unless `evictLocalStoragePods: true` is set).
-* Pods with PVCs are evicted unless `ignorePvcPods: true` is set.
+* Pods with PVCs are evicted (unless `ignorePvcPods: true` is set).
 * In `LowNodeUtilization` and `RemovePodsViolatingInterPodAntiAffinity`, pods are evicted by their priority from low to high, and if they have same priority, best effort pods are evicted before burstable and guaranteed pods.
 * All types of pods with the annotation `descheduler.alpha.kubernetes.io/evict` are eligible for eviction.
 This